geoips package#

 PluginRegistry class to interface with the JSON plugin registries.

-- class geoips.plugin_registry.PluginRegistry(_test_registry_files=[])[source]#
+- class geoips.plugin_registry.PluginRegistry(namespace, _test_registry_files=[])[source]#

 Bases: